neperfepx/neper/docs/_sources/doc/neper_m.rst.txt

     $ neper -M n100-id1.tesr

-- Mesh tessellation :file:`n100-id1.tess` with a mesh size of rcl = 0.5 and in 2nd-order elements:
+- Mesh tessellation :file:`n100-id1.tess` with a mesh size of rcl = 0.5 and in 1st-order elements:

   .. code-block:: console

-    $ neper -M n100-id1.tess -rcl 0.5 -order 2
+    $ neper -M n100-id1.tess -rcl 0.5

 - Mesh tessellation :file:`n100-id1.tess` with small elements for the interior cells and bigger elements for the boundary cells: